What is Bipolar Disorder? Everything You Need to Know

 How to Talk to Others About Bipolar Disorder

 Because bipolar disorder is stigmatized and often misunderstood, it can be difficult to feel comfortable opening up about your experience with the condition.
 Plus, everyone’s experiences with bipolar disorder are different, adding another layer of complexity to the conversation.
 We created this worksheet to help you break down and define your experience with bipolar disorder for those in your support system: friends, family, coworkers, or even health care professionals you’re meeting with for the first time.
-Here you can identify what a bipolar cycle looks like for you, how you’d like to receive support from others, and other aspects of life with bipolar disorder people should know about.
+Here you can identify what a bipolar cycle looks like for you, how you’d like to receive support from others, and other aspects of life with bipolar disorder that people should know about.

 Identifying and attributing emotions to specific events or physical symptoms can be especially tough when living with a mental illness.
-To help in those moments where you might need extra support, we created this Mighty feelings wheel with common physical sensations and emotions.
+To help in those moments when you might need extra support, we created this Mighty feelings wheel with common physical sensations and emotions.
 It’s a great visual tool for sharing with loved ones or someone on your treatment team.
 As a bonus, coloring in the sections that best match what you’re feeling can be a welcome distraction, too!

 Talking to a Health Care Provider About Bipolar Disorder

-The idea of finding a health care provider to help manage bipolar disorder can feel overwhelming at first and you may be asking yourself these questions about the process:
+The idea of finding a health care provider to help manage bipolar disorder can feel overwhelming at first, and you may be asking yourself these questions about the process: